Given the fact that benchmarking is one of the most prevailing RIS3 methods

 In the last section of the tool, the user can write his comments related

-to his benchmarking exercise to be included in his final report (Fig. 4a).
+to the benchmarking exercise to be included in his final report (Fig. 4a).

 Figure 4a: Step 4 – Include user comments